John

 Mills.
 A superb piece of film-making that embodied most of the key characteristics

 of ‘being British’.
-There are two lovely scenes, the first being at
+There are two lovely scenes, the first

-character admits that the British were not what he had supposed them
+that the British were not what he had supposed them to be.
+Both of these

-to be.
-Both of these statements would both have been very conciliatory
+statements would both have been very conciliatory at the time.
+Why

-at the time.
-Why ‘Ice Cold’ did not win Oscars….
+‘Ice Cold’ did not win Oscars….

 Typically,